 Voice systems are designed to integrate with all commonly used warehouse technologies, including scanners, with some systems coming coupled with scanners.
 Pairing Voice with scanning can assist with the capture of large amounts of data, or the input of large numbers of orders for batch picking.
 To improve warehouse receiving workflows, and to enable mobile working, wearable wrist-mounted scanners can be combined with Voice, particularly when product or carton ID numbers are too long to easily read out for the system.
 In this scenario, the Voice system will prompt the worker to scan the barcode and the collected data, and then provides information on that product for all of the workflows to come.

-Voice technology in the DC provides the transformational change needed to address today’s key business challenges cost-effectively, while enabling growth.
+Voice picking technology in the DC provides the transformational change needed to address today’s key business challenges cost-effectively, while enabling growth.
 The steps to deployment of Voice are also relatively straight-forward, offering Australian businesses an easy-to-implement solution that delivers real gains in accuracy and productivity, and delivers a competitive edge.